Dressing the Mannequins of Glamour on Board

 Other exhibition highlights include the stunning re-creation of the gown Cornelia Vanderbilt wore for her 1924 marriage to the Honorable John Cecil, and the glamorous 1950s wedding dress and exquisite Lee family veil worn by Mary Lee Ryan when she married George Vanderbilt’s grandson William Cecil.
 The heirloom veil was also worn by Mary Ryan’s first cousin Jacqueline Bouvier when she married future President John F. Kennedy in 1953.

-Planning your own group event or fairytale wedding?
+Planning your own group event or fairytale wedding or Biltmore engagement?
 The gardens and grounds of America’s Largest Home® can provide the perfect setting for your special day!

 Edith Stuyvesant Vanderbilt: a very charming and accomplished girl